Pursain/Android-Workshop-Bookmark_Template/README.md

 ### Task 2: modify the onClick_findAnswer function to add zots to the textView

 How are we going to change the text of a TextView?
 Well, there are two functions in the TextView class that we will use to change the text of the TextView:

- - someTextView.getText().toString() will return the String inside the textView
+    //will return the String inside the textView String someString = someTextView.getText().toString()

- - someTextView.setText("Hello World") will set the text of the textView to the String
+    //will set the Hello World of the textView to the String someTextView.setText("Hello World")

 Heres what the Puesdocode looks like if you wanted to append text to a TextView:
  - get the String from the textView and store it into a String variable